-- Have you Licensed DirMaint? -
+Have you Licensed DirMaint?

-DirMaint is pre-installed on z/VM version 6 release 3, using VMSES/E, in a DISABLED state.
-If, and only if, you have a license for DirMaint FL630 proceed with the instructions to enable and customize it for use.
+DirMaint is pre-installed on z/VM version 7 release 2, using VMSES/E, in a DISABLED state.
+If, and only if, you have a license for DirMaint FL720 proceed with the instructions to enable and customize it for use.

-$^-$ Did you do an upgrade installation? -
+Did you do an upgrade installation?

-If you used the upgrade installation procedure documented in the z/VM: Installation Guide to upgrade a z/VM version 6 release 2 system with DirMaint enabled to a z/VM version 6 release 3 system, no further enablement or customization is necessary.
+If you used the upgrade installation procedure documented in the z/VM: Installation Guide to upgrade your system to a new release, no further enablement or customization is necessary.
 Your installation of DirMaint is complete.
+Proceed to section 7.0.

-• Set DirMaint to the ENABLED state.
+· Set DirMaint to the ENABLED state.